1C MCP Toolkit

 - Typical work patterns

-For AI-agents using REST API, the `calling-1c-rest-api-via-curl` skill is the primary guide and contains all necessary details for efficient API usage.
+For AI agents using REST API, the `calling-1c-rest-api-via-curl` skill is the primary guide and contains all necessary details for efficient work with the API.

 ## 📚 Documentation